MusicRadar

 Released on 12 August 1991, the Black Album was immediately hailed as an artistic triumph.
 Debuting at number one, it spawned the singles Enter Sandman, Sad But True, The Unforgiven, Nothing Else Matters and Wherever I May Roam - songs that would annex radio at multiple formats.
 Commercially, the album was a colossus, selling a staggering 22 million copies and firmly establishing Metallica as worldwide superstars and an essential part of the cultural landscape.

-On the following pages, Bob Rock (who would eventually work with Metallica again – on five different projects, no less) takes a track-by-track look back at the Black Album, 20 years after its release.
+In this track-by-track Bob Rock (who would eventually work with Metallica again – on five different projects, no less) takes a track-by-track look back at the Black Album.
 “It’s probably the biggest accomplishment of my professional life,” he says.
 “I think the band would say the same thing."

 Enter Sandman